 A Non-Voluntary referral is based on a willful violation of this policy.
-A "Bust" as it is commonly referred too, requires that the student -athlete accept and comply with the treatment recommendations made by WVD&A.
+A "Bust" as it is commonly referred too, requires that the student -athlete accept and comply with the treatment recommendations made by a district approved drug and alcohol prevention agency.

 Note: Acceptance of referral is a condition for student-athlete continuance in athletic participation.
-All referrals will be made to a local drug and alcohol prevention agencies for assessment evaluation.
+All referrals will be made to a district approved drug and alcohol prevention agency for assessment evaluation.